EmbodiedOcc: Embodied 3D Occupancy Prediction for Vision-based Online Scene Understanding: Introduction

 \section{Introduction}

-With the rapid development of embodied intelligence and active agents, 3D scene perception~\cite{qi2017pointnet, vu2022softgroup, wang2022cagroup3d, rukhovich2022fcaf3d} has become a crucial task in computer vision.
-Intelligent agents exploring indoor scenarios make decisions and execute downstream tasks by perceiving and comprehending their surrounding environments.
-3D perception capabilities required by these agents are diverse, among which 3D occupancy prediction~\cite{monoscene, surroundocc, tpvformer, huang2025gaussianformer, yu2024monocular} is gaining increasing popularity due to its efficiency, uniformity, and scalability.
+With the rapid development of embodied intelligence and active agents~\cite{irshad2022semantically, raychaudhuri2024mopa, lei2024instance}, 3D scene perception~\cite{qi2017pointnet, vu2022softgroup, wang2022cagroup3d, rukhovich2022fcaf3d} has become a crucial task in computer vision.
+Intelligent agents first perceive their surrounding environments and then make decisions based on the perception results.
+Due to the low costs of camera sensors, vision-based 3D occupancy prediction is gaining increasing popularity and produces a comprehensive understanding of both semantics and structures of the scene~\cite{monoscene, surroundocc, tpvformer, huang2025gaussianformer, yu2024monocular}.

-Whereas 3D occupancy prediction based on visual information in outdoor driving scenarios~\cite{tpvformer, li2023fb, huang2025gaussianformer, surroundocc, tong2023scene, openoccupancy, pointocc, occworld, occsora, yang2024driving} has made significant progress, indoor research with the same settings is still at the preliminary stage of exploration due to the diversity and complexity of indoor scenes.
-Most existing methods~\cite{monoscene, Yao_2023_ICCV, yu2024monocular} derive the local offline 3D local occupancy prediction by integrating semantic and depth information extracted from the visual inputs.
-However, these works are inherently inconsistent with the core requirements of embodied agents.
-A more promising active agent should be capable of progressively exploring and updating the global occupancy of a 3D scene with the change of its position and perspective.
+While vision-based 3D occupancy prediction has made significant progress in outdoor driving scenes~\cite{tpvformer, li2023fb, huang2025gaussianformer, surroundocc, tong2023scene, openoccupancy, pointocc, occworld, occsora, yang2024driving}, the application to indoor scenarios is still challenging due to the diversity and complexity of indoor scenes.
+Most existing methods~\cite{monoscene, Yao_2023_ICCV, yu2024monocular} still focus on local 3D occupancy prediction by integrating semantic and depth information extracted from the visual inputs.
+However, different from outdoor scenarios, it is important to obtain a global understanding of the room for indoor scenarios, as it usually requires multiple traversals for embodied agents.
+Also, it is more practical to progressively explore and update the global occupancy of the 3D scene in an online manner from embodied vision-based observations with different positions and perspectives.